-Blackboard:

-This course will make use of Blackboard - students who are registered in this course can log on at https://blackboard.ucalgary.ca/webapps/login/.
-Please note that Blackboard features a class email list that I will use.
-It is your responsibility to ensure that Blackboard uses the e-mail address of your choice.
+Blackboard: This course will make use of Blackboard.
+Students who are registered in the course can logon at https://blackboard.ucalgary.ca/webapps/login/.
+Note that Blackboard features a class email list that I will use to communicate with you.
+It is your responsibility to make sure that Blackboard uses the email of your choice.
+The default is your University of Calgary email address.